MikhailLoginov/interior/readme.md

 ## ToDo List:

-- hover / active effects
-- svg
-- overlays for all products
+- svg buttons for slider
-- responsive / mobile versions
-- other pages!
+- to cut social media buttons
+- 2 more pages inc!